1platform/onebe/docs/modules/defaults_db.md

 • `Const` **defaultDBConfig**: [`IConfig`](../interfaces/System_IConfig.IConfig.md)

-Default configuration for the Database
+The database configuration object.

+In this file you can change various configuration parameters related to the database functionality of the application.